 Banking and the Patriot Act

-ACA has recently learned (December 2011) that the US Treasury Department has offered to help ciitizens who have problems with account closures at US banks.
-If you are notified of account closure of an existing account by a US national bank (i.e. not a “local” bank), you can file a complaint with the Customer Assistance Group of the Treasury Dept. ( www.occ.treas.gov/customer.htm .
+The US Treasury Department has offered to help citizens who have problems with account closures at US banks.
+If you are notified of account closure of an existing account by a US national bank (i.e. not a “local” bank), you can file a complaint with the Customer Assistance Group of the Treasury Dept. www.occ.treas.gov/customer.htm .
 You should also consider filing a complaint with the Consumer Finance Protection Bureau www.consumerfinance.gov/complaint and the Federal Reserve https://www.federalreserveconsumerhelp.gov/complaint/formcomplaint.cfm

-ACA as well as the Americans Abroad Caucus are very interested in getting feedback from people who use these resources.
+ACA, Inc. as well as the Congressional Americans Abroad Caucus are very interested in getting feedback from people who use these resources.
 And also, ACA, Inc. recommends that you write your own representative in Congress about your banking problems.